 The photos below are from the workshop in Paris on Nov 30.
 You can find more photos from the three days at the end of the article and here.

 The workshops were open to all and led by the team at the heart of paged.js development (Fred Chasen, Julie Blanc and Julien Taquet).
 Unfortunately founder Adam Hyde was not able to make it but we hope he will for next time!
-In three days, we were able to see a lot of enthusiasm, to take part in fascinating discussions, and to observe how paged.js was quickly adopted with excitement and beautiful application ideas.
-That makes us very happy!
-This was an opportunity to improve paged.js, to discover everyone’s expectations, to listen to needs, and to experience a number of happy accidents.
+These three days was an opportunity to discuss, to improve paged.js, to discover everyone’s expectations, to listen to needs, and to experience a number of happy accidents.

 Each day had its own flavor and we were able to meet great people with different backgrounds: publishers, designers, writers, developers (sometimes all this in one person).
 Everyone brought us their insights, ideas, questions and solutions with great enthusiasm and energy.